 Once something is lost, it is often hard and costly to recover.
 This is true for lakes.
 Water quality restoration projects for lakes are often measured in the millions of dollars.
-And unfortunately, lake water quality may fail to recover even after water pollution sources are eliminated or substantially reduced.
-For Minnesota lakes, phosphorus is the limiting nutrient for algae production3.
-Phosphorus pollution accelerates the rate of lake aging, otherwise known as eutrophication4.
+And unfortunately, lake ecosystems and water quality may fail to recover even after water pollution sources are eliminated or substantially reduced.
+For Minnesota lakes, phosphorus is the limiting nutrient for algae production.
+Phosphorus pollution accelerates the rate of lake aging, otherwise known as eutrophication.
 This means more frequent noxious algae blooms and fish kills, excessive plant growth, and loss of water clarity.
-Once in a lake phosphorus continues to cycle, degrading lake quality for a long time5.
-Eutrophication can also alter oxygen dynamics within a lake as dissolved oxygen is consumed by bacteria as they feed on dead algae and other organisms6.
+Once in a lake phosphorus continues to cycle, degrading lake quality for a long time.
+Eutrophication can also alter oxygen dynamics within a lake as dissolved oxygen is consumed by bacteria as they feed on dead algae and other organisms.

-While water quality restoration is very difficult and often cost-prohibitive, fish and wildlife habitat and scenic character are more easily recovered with low-cost, no-mow approaches or with professional expertise at a manageable cost.
-If private property owners tap into existing lakescaping information or professional assistance, they can recover their natural shoreland lot by lot, lake by lake.
-For many lakes, natural shoreland restoration can also help to maintain or improve lake water quality.
+While water quality restoration is very difficult and often cost-prohibitive, fish and wildlife habitat and scenic character are more easily recovered with personal no-mow approaches or professional expertise at a manageable cost.
+Private property owners able to access existing lakescaping information or professional assistance can recover their natural shoreland lot by lot, lake by lake.
+For many lakes, natural shoreline restoration efforts also help to maintain or improve lake water quality.

-Minnesota's lake shorelands will require a dual approach: 1) protecting natural shorelands and 2) recovering these shorelands where they have been lost.
-First, a quick review of the benefits of natural shorelands.
+Minnesota's lake shorelands require a dual approach: 1) protecting natural shorelines and 2) recovering these shorelines where they have been lost.

-Benefits of Natural Shorelands
+Benefits of Natural Shorelines

 For surface waters, land conditions closest to the water greatly influence water quality.
-This proximity principle is key to understanding the value of natural shorelands-they are the first and last defense to protect lake and river quality.
-Natural shorelands are corridors of diverse vegetation along rivers, streams, and lakes which help protect water quality by providing a transition between upland development and adjoining water.
-Abundant, diverse vegetation holds and filters runoff; stabilizes lakeshores and riverbanks; reduces erosion and limits sedimentation; provides habitat for fish and wildlife; and offers scenic screening of shoreline development7.
+This proximity principle is key to understanding the value of natural shorelines-they are the first and last defense to protect lake and river quality.
+Natural shorelines are corridors of diverse vegetation along rivers, streams, and lakes which help protect water quality by providing a transition between upland development and adjoining water.
+Abundant, diverse vegetation holds and filters runoff; stabilizes lakeshores and riverbanks; reduces erosion and limits sedimentation; provides habitat for fish and wildlife; and offers scenic screening of shoreline development.